Featured OWL Programs

 Everyday Technology is a 4 week course designed for seniors with limited smartphone experience.
 Participants will learn smartphone terminology and have hands-on experience with a senior guide (seniors guiding seniors).
 Small class size to ensure individualized attention in a non-intimidating environment.

-Next classes will be at Madisonville Library starting February 12th.
-Please call 513-564-9777 to register.
+Next classes will be at Loveland Library starting March 26th.
+Please call 513-564-9777 to be added to our Waitlist.
 Our upcoming sessions:

 Loveland Library starting March 26th through April 16th